matplotlib/matplotblog/content/posts/An-Inquiry-into-Matplotlib-Figures/index.md

 import matplotlib as mpl
 ```

+> A Top-Down runnable Jupyter Notebook with the exact contents of this blog can be found [here](https://gist.github.com/akashpalrecha/4652e98c9b2f3f1961637be001dc0239)

 > An interactive version of this guide can be accessed on [Google Colab](https://colab.research.google.com/drive/1SOgWPI9HckTQ0zm47Ma-gYCTucMccTxg)

 # A word before we get started...